nonescz/turris-user-docs/docs/hw/mox/serial-boot.md

 * You could have written an invalid image (for example U-Boot) into the `secure-firmware` MTD partition.
-In this case the board won't display anything on UART console after power up.
+In this case the board won't display anything on the UART console after power up.
 * You could have written a broken U-Boot into the `u-boot` MTD partition.
 In this case the boards may or may not display some U-Boot prompts on UART console.